vinh-tran1/Serendipity/README.md

 2. source <env_name>/bin/activate
 3. pip install -r requirements.txt

+OR

+1. pipenv install -r requirements.txt

 ### Running App
 - Option 1 (recommended): python runserver.py <port_number>
-  - eg. python runserver.py 17290
+  - eg. python runserver.py 8000
 - Option 2: flask run

 Bugs: sometimes a rare issue with Flask arises where only a blank page loads.
-To address this, re-open on the application on a different port number
+To address this, re-open on the application on a different port number.

 ### Refreshing Database

+*Messsages.csv* can be updated with form messages which are filtered out for bad words and will be randomly selected for display in the app.

 Due to manual authentication requirements of the google forms api which would hinder the user experience, we decided to have a local datastore of the messages that can be periodically refreshed.
 To refresh this database you must go through the following instructions:

 1. python messages.py
 2. You will be redirected to your browser where you must use a yale.edu account to authenticate your requset to the API
-- Important that it is an account within the yale university domain due to restricted permissions of a developing app.
+- Important that it is an **account within the yale university domain** due to restricted permissions of a developing app.

-*Messsages.csv* will be updated as used for future requests by randomly selecting resposnes

 <hr>

 ## Constraints

 As previously mentioned in the *Refreshing Database* section under **Setup**, the [Google Forms API](https://developers.google.com/forms/api/guides/retrieve-forms-responses) has strict authentication requirements.
-In order to refresh the database, you must have a google account within the yale domain and use it during the authentication proccess while running messages.py
+In order to refresh the database, you must have a google account within the yale domain and use it during the authentication proccess while running messages.py.
+This is only relevant if you wish to refresh the datastore.

 <hr>